stdware/qmsetup/docs/core-command.md

 It analyzes dependencies of specified files and copies these dependencies to a designated output directory.
 Moreover, it handles details like fixing RPATH or dealing with Windows-specific library search paths.

 The `-s` option is provided to ignore standard C/C++ runtime and system libraries, reducing unnecessary dependency copying.

+All shared libraries that are deployed must have different file names.